rtanglao/rtDOTcom/_posts/2017-11-27-p1-how-create-a-simple-firefox-webextension-that-works-with-selenium.md

 ## Pontifications

-* I have been saying since forever that I should write a Firefox WebExension!
+* I have been saying since forever that I should write a Firefox WebExtension!
 * And this post makes it sound easy :-) !
 * From [Using Firefox WebExtensions with Selenium](https://intoli.com/blog/firefox-extensions-with-selenium/)